 Dimethyl fumarate is designed for people who have relapsing-remitting MS (RRMS).
 RRMS is a form of the disease in which a person typically goes into remission for a period of time before their symptoms worsen.
 People with this type of MS can benefit from twice-daily doses of this medication.

 MS-induced myelin destruction affects the way nerves send and receive signals.
 This can affect movement and mobility.
 Potassium channels are like pores on the surface of nerve fibers.
 Blocking the channels can improve the nerve conduction in affected nerves.

 Dalfampridine (Ampyra) is a potassium channel blocker.
-Studies published in The Lancet found that dalfampridine (formerly called fampridine) increased walking speed in people with MS. The original study tested walking speed during a 25-foot walk.
+Studies published in found that dalfampridine (formerly called fampridine) increased walking speed in people with MS. The original study tested walking speed during a 25-foot walk.
 It didn’t show dalfampridine to be beneficial.
 However, post-study analysis revealed that participants showed increased walking speed during a six-minute test when taking 10 mg of the medication daily.
 Participants who experienced increased walking speed also demonstrated improved leg muscle strength.